americocunhajr/ElectroM/README.md

 <img src="logo/ElectroM.png" width="40%">

-**ElectroM: Electromechanical Dynamic Code**  is an easy-to-run code to simulate the nonlinear dynamics of an electromechanical system.
-This code was developed to analyze the nonlinear dynamic behavior of a typical electromechanical system.
+**ElectroM: Electromechanical Dynamic Code**  is an easy-to-run code to simulate the nonlinear dynamics of typical electromechanical system.
 Two physical-mathematical models are implemented in this package: (i) a full-order model which considers the mutual interaction between electrical and mechanical sub-systems, so that ODE's system is coupled; (ii) a reduced-order model which only considers the influence of the mechanical sub-systems into the electrical one, so that ODE's system is decoupled.
 The implementation follows an educational style, to make its use very intuitive.

 ## Software History